 California was the first state to regulate data breach disclosures in 2003, requiring persons or businesses to notify those affected "without reasonable delay" and "immediately following discovery".
 Victims can sue for up to $750 and companies can be fined up to $7,500 per victim.

-Cybercriminals are becoming more sophisticated, changing what they target, how they affect organizations and their methods of attack for different security systems.
+Cybercriminals are becoming more sophisticated, changing what they target, how they affect organizations, and their methods of attack on different security systems.

-Social engineering remains the easiest form of cyber attack with ransomware and phishing being the easiest form of entry.
+Social engineering remains the easiest form of cyber attack with ransomware, phishing, spyware being the easiest form of entry.
 Third-party and fourth-party vendors who process your data and have poor cybersecurity practices are another common attack vector, making vendor risk management and third-party risk management all the more important.

 According to the Ninth Annual Cost of Cybercrime Study from Accenture and the Ponemon Institute, the average cost of cybercrime for an organization has increased by $1.4 million over the last year to $13.0 million and the average number of data breaches rose by 11 percent to 145.
 Information risk management has never been more important.

-Data breaches can involve financial information like credit card numbers or bank account details, personal health information (PHI), personally identifiable information (PII), trade secrets or intellectual property.
-Other terms for data breaches include unintentional information disclosure, data leak, cloud leak, information leakage or a data spill.
+Data breaches can involve financial information like credit card numbers or bank account details, protected health information (PHI), personally identifiable information (PII), trade secrets, intellectual property, and other targets of industrial espionage.
+Other terms for data breaches include unintentional information disclosure, data leak, cloud leak, information leakage, or a data spill.

 Other factors driving the growth in cybercrime include:

 - The ability of cybercriminals to attack targets outside their jurisdiction makes policing extremely difficult